-As we know, hospitality falls behind other sectors in terms of staff retention but finding and keeping great people in fish & chips is probably even harder.
+As we know, hospitality falls behind other sectors in terms of staff retention but finding and keeping great people in fish and chips is probably even harder.

-For a while, I wanted to put together some tips on helping you find a keep great staff, and I think, for the most part, we have to start with communication.
+For a while, I wanted to put together some tips on helping you find and keep great staff, and I think, for the most part, we have to start with communication.

-We have to be honest, and there are a few things that make it harder to employ in the fish & chip industry, Unattractive hours, Lower salaries than other parts of hospitality, harder work than stacking shelves, in some cases a lack of progression as you are not a large company with an extensive management structure.
+We have to be honest, and there are a few things that make it harder to employ in the fish and chip industry: unattractive hours, lower salaries than other parts of hospitality, harder work than stacking shelves, in some cases a lack of progression as you are not a large company with an extensive management structure.

 Here are some things to consider when looking to hire staff.

 You may recognise that you need staff, but what do you need them to do?
 If you just put a sign up in the window saying staff wanted, this may confuse potential applicants.
 You must outline precisely what you’re looking for before starting the staffing process.
-If it’s a server, kitchen porter, fish cutter, If it’s a chef, what level do you require?
+If it’s a server, kitchen porter, fish cutter or chef, what level do you require?

 Defining the exact requirements of the job before starting your search will allow you to find – and keep – talent.
-If a potential employee asks what the role is and you don’t know then they will probably not be interested, it’s evident that the position might be wide-ranging, but that’s okay as long as it is communicated to them.
+If a potential employee asks what the role is and you don’t know then they will probably not be interested.
+If the position is wide-ranging, that’s okay, as long as it is communicated to them.

 A job advert is often the initial interaction the applicant will have with your business, so you must include all the right elements to sell the position.

-It is worth noting that you will be interviewing the candidate, but if they see someone at work who isn’t happy, they probably will not feel inspired to work with you.
+Althought you will be interviewing the candidate, if they see someone at work who isn’t happy, they probably won’t feel inspired to work with you.
 The first way to inspire a potential candidate (even if you are not employing at the time) is to make sure everyone is happy at work.

 When writing out your advert or thinking of the position you want to fill, it’s imperative to be specific about the skills, experience, and personality fit you are looking for.

-While it might be tempting to cast a wide net, interviewing candidates that don’t fit your brief, or who are looking for something different to what you need, isn’t going to work and on top of that, it is a waste of your valuable working time.
+While it might be tempting to cast a wide net, interviewing candidates that don’t fit your brief, or who are looking for something different to what you need, isn’t going to work.
+On top of that, it is a waste of your valuable working time.